 Modern Contemporary Artist Osian Gwent

-I was trained to be a figurative painter.
+I was trained as a figurative painter.
 My work has evolved by drawing upon a mix of life experience, intuition, feelings and emotions.
 I allow each painting to talk to me.
-I am becoming more expressive and less focused on the details and more connected to the subject.
+I am becoming more expressive and less focused on the details and more connected to the soul of subject.

 My biggest weakness now is my eyesight.
-I wish I still had the clarity of vision I had in my younger years.
+I wish I had the clarity of vision I had in my younger years.
 Another “weakness” is my technical skill.
 It’s been 30 years, and yes I am rusty.
 However, you know what?
 That’s not important anymore.
 I have life loads of life experience to draw upon.
 That is my biggest strength.
 I am beginning to pull that into my work.
 I am also more driven and focused compared to my younger years.
 So that too is a strength.
 30 years ago my biggest weakness was a lack of life experience, lack of money, and a lack of focus to see things through.
 A lack of self-belief.
 My older wiser self can see past that.
 I know my WHY, WHAT, WHO and HOW.
 When you figure that out things fall into place.

 You have to enjoy what you do and be focused.
 Not everyone is going to connect or understand your work.
 It’s important to figure out you niche.
 Your who.
 Then work at discovering your why, what and how also.
 You need a mission that is bigger than you.
 Something that has nothing to do with your art at all.
 Keep producing work.
 Keep evolving.
 At first 1 in 20 paintings may turn out OK.
 Over time, this will become 1 in 15.
 Then 1 in 10.
 After many years it should be around 1 in 3.

 If money is an issue, and it will be, then be realistic.
 Part-time work pays the bills.
 You may have no option but to work full-time.
 That will have a noticeable impact on your painting.
 However, that didn’t stop a young artist I know.
 He worked full-time for four years.
 He saved and saved and made many sacrifices.
 He went onto Italy to learn how to paint classical portraits for another four years.
 And he is brilliant!